Home Page

 Tut's Mummy Lost -- And Found by Judy Donnelly, illustrated by James Watling.
 For children ages 4 to 8.

 The Curse of King Tut's Mummy by Kathleen Weidner Zoehfeld, illustrated by Jim Nelson.
-Howard Carter found the tomb of King Tut.
-But did the treasure come with a deadly curse?
+Did Tut's treasure come with a deadly curse?
 For children ages 4 to 8.

 The Tomb of King Tutankhamen by Michael Woods and Mary Woods.
 For children ages 9 to 12.